 Yard waste can be dropped off at the Aspen Waste Management Facility(AWMF) during regular business hours.
 This is a free service for residential yard waste that includes: grass clippings, leaves, and small branches.
 Yard waste must be removed from plastic bags prior to placing in the bin.
 This service is available yearly from early spring until late fall.

-Household Waste does not include shingles, decks, fences or household renovations.
+NOTE: Household Waste does not include shingles, decks, fences or household renovations.
 These items will be charged to the hauler.

 Household waste includes the following:

 - Appliances and CFC Units

 - Organic waste—branches and roots not accepted at the compost facility

 - Grass, leaves and wood chips dropped off at the compost facility

 - Recyclables of marginal value (tin, plastic, glass and milk cartons)